openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 The integrity and authenticity of the issued assertions shall be ensured in order to prevent identity spoofing.

 The confidentiality of all end-user data exchanged between the protocol parties MUST be ensured using suitable methods at transport or application layer.

+# Implementation and interoperability {#Interoperability}

+To achieve the full security and interoperability benefits, it is important the implementation of this specification, and the underlying OpenID Connect and OAuth specifications, and selected security profile, are complete and correct.
+The OpenID Foundation provides tools that should be used to confirm that deployments behave as described in the specifications, with information available at: https://openid.net/certification/.

 # Predefined values {#predefined_values}